eco4cast/neon4cast-docs/docs/01-Ticks.md

 ### Target data calculation

 Tick drags occur every three weeks at the NEON sites used in this challenge.
-The sampling season at each site is determined by phenological milestones, beginning and ending within two weeks of green-up and senescence, respectively.
+The sampling season at each site is determined by phenological milestones; beginning and ending within two weeks of green-up and senescence, respectively.
 The 1m^2 cloth is dragged for 160m (and at least 80m), and ticks are collected intermittently.
-They are then sent to a lab for taxonomic identification.
-Ticks are then identified by life stage and taxonomic rank.
+They are then sent to a lab for taxonomic identification, where they are identified by life stage and taxonomic rank.
 The target data is for *Amblyomma americanum* nymphs that were identified to the species level; i.e. ticks identified as being in the *Amblyomma* genus are not included.

 **Use of 2021 data:** The forecasting challenge is for the 2021 field season, thus environmental covariates are known.
-However, in the spirit of keeping this as much of a “forecasting” challenge as possible, we ask that for four week forecast period teams use the NOAA GEFS forecasting data.
+However, in the spirit of keeping this as much of a “forecasting” challenge as possible, we ask that for the forecast period teams use the NOAA GEFS forecasting data.
+See section 9 for more information.

 ### Target file